xiam/arduino_apple_remote/README.md

 The primary purpose of this library is to emit [Apple Remote][1] infrared pulses that mimic those produced by the [Apple Remote][1] using an Arduino-compatible board and an IR LED

-This Arduino library can also recognize [Apple Remote][1] pulses send by an actual control with a little help from [IRDump][2] and an IR receiver.

-## Sending a pulse

-### Hardware

-1. An Arduino board
-2. An IR LED
-3. A 220 ohm resistor

-### Instructions

-1. Connect the short leg of the IR LED to the Arduino's GND through the 220 ohm resistor.
-2. Connect the other leg to the the Arduino's digital pin #3.
-3. Bend the LED gently so its top faces an Apple device with an IR sensor, such an Apple TV.

-### Code

 ```arduino
 #include <AppleRemote.h>